cozyrohan/RasPi_Rover/README.md

 PS4 Controller Integration: Connect a PS4 controller to the Raspberry Pi Zero W via Bluetooth for rover control.

 Can a gaming experience be simulated? --> Answer: Yes, but the shallow range of motion on the joysticks is makes it a little difficult to control the cars steering and throttle as well as one might wish.
-No wonder there is dedicated hardware optimized for RC this after all...
+No wonder there is dedicated hardware optimized for RC after all...